On 5-manifolds admitting rank two distributions of Cartan type

 with inverse given by composition with the projection, $q\colon J^2\Gr_2(M)\to\Gr_2(M)$.

-Since the differential relation $\mathcal R$ is open and $\Diff(M)$-invariant, the holonomic approximation theorem \cite[Theorem~3.1.1]{EM02} shows that $\mathcal R$ satisfies all forms of the local $h$-principle near any polyhedron of positive codimension, see \cite[Section~7.2.1]{EM02}.
-For open manifolds this implies the global $h$-principle, see \cite[Section~7.2.2]{EM02} or \cite[Section~2.2.2]{G86}.
+Since the differential relation $\mathcal R$ is open and $\Diff(M)$-invariant, the holonomic approximation theorem \cite[Theorem~3.1.1]{EM02} shows that $\mathcal R$ satisfies all forms of the local h-principle near any polyhedron of positive codimension, see \cite[Section~7.2.1]{EM02}.
+For open manifolds this implies the global h-principle, see \cite[Section~7.2.2]{EM02} or \cite[Section~2.2.2]{G86}.
 More precisely, we have the following special case of a result of Gromov's: